sebastiangraf/treetank/src/site/markdown/index.md

 Secure in this context includes integrity-checks, confidentiality with tree-aware key handling, versioning to provide accountability.
 Furthermore, different backends are provided while a binding to different cloud-infrastructures is in progress.

-What components does Treetank consists out of?
+What components does Treetank consists of?
 ------------

 Treetank consists out of three main components: